+'''

-openssl pkcs12 -export -out <file path to the new personal information exchange file >.pfx -inkey <file path path to private key >.key -in <file path to certificate>.cer b.
-On the MMC window, from the File menu, select Add/Remove Snap-in.
-The Add or Remove Snap-in windows displays.
+openssl pkcs12 -export -out <file path to the new personal information exchange file>.pfx -inkey <file path path to private key>.key -in <file path to certificate>.cer

+'''

 Execute the command, and when prompted for a password, enter password for both the export password and the verification password.
 You will be able to see the newly created PFX key.